 The following traditional formats are recognized.
 Upper case "A" means literally the "A" button.
-Lower case letters are placeholders for digits. "..." indicates it is variable length.
+Lower case letters are placeholders for button presses. "..." indicates it is variable length.

 Full callsign in two key method, numeric overlay, checksum.
 Full callsign in two key method, letter overlay, checksum.
-Annnvk - "Suffix" abbreviation with 3 digits, numeric overlay, checksum.
-A nnnvvk - "Suffix" abbreviation with 3 digits, letter overlay, checksum.
+A nnnvk A nnnvvk "Suffix" abbreviation with 3 digits, numeric overlay, checksum.
+"Suffix" abbreviation with 3 digits, letter overlay, checksum.
 A nnn - "Suffix" abbreviation with 3 digits.
 No overlay.
 No checksum.